Deciding to go

 Unless you have previously embarked on a relocation abroad and re-rooted your entire life, and possibly that of your family, it’s hard to imagine the range of emotions and list of tasks that need to be completed to make your relocation dream a reality.

 However, if you're considering moving abroad, it’s important to understand from the outset the magnitude of what's involved, not just logistically but also emotionally.
 You’re likely to experience a whole range of emotions throughout the relocation process - from excitement to trepidation and nervousness.
+The more that you’re able to rationally plan ahead, anticipate and know what to expect, the more likely your relocation will be a successful and enjoyable experience.

 Visiting your potential new homeland is also an exciting part of the initial planning phase and is really useful to reinforce all the positive reasons for the move and to help you and your family get excited about the prospect.
+While there, try to think like a local rather than a tourist, and make the most of the opportunity to gather as much information as you can.

 Putting the wheels in motion